kolabit/yolo_test/README.md

 - **Project Management**: Create and manage multiple YOLO projects
 - **Custom Model Support**: Upload your own custom-trained YOLO models in PyTorch format
-- **Class Name Management**: Upload text files with custom class names
+- **Unified Class Configuration**: Upload a single file with class names and optional colors
-- **Color Configuration**: Upload custom color mappings for bounding boxes
 - **Image Processing**: Upload and process images with YOLO detection
 - **Database Storage**: All projects and images are stored in SQLite database
 - **Image Gallery**: View all processed images with detection results